rishyank/kvserver/README.md

  ## Notes

 - Server listens on port 8085

-- Connections are closed after 5s of inactivity
+- Connections are closed after each read/response cycle.Not yet suitbale for connection pooling on client side.
 - TTL eviction is handled periodically using a min-heap
 - This is a prototype — no persistence or replication (yet)